samlafell/devrel-pdf-rag-chatbot/chatbot/README.md

 streamlit run chatbot-with-ui.py
 ```

-Your browser should open a new tab with the chat bot interface in it.
+Your browser should open a new tab with the chatbot interface in it.
 If it doesn't, point your browser at `http://localhost:8501/` to see it.

-## Interacting with the Chat Bot
+## Interacting with the Chatbot

-Once you've started the chat bot, ask it a question using natual language.
+Once you've started the chatbot, ask it a question using natual language.
 For example you might ask:

 "How does CrateDB fit into the AI ecosystem, specifically in the area of knowledge assistants?"

-The chat bot will generate its answer by performing hybrid search queries against the chunked PDF text and image data stored in CrateDB and feeding the responses as context to an LLM.
+The chatbot will generate its answer by performing hybrid search queries against the chunked PDF text and image data stored in CrateDB and feeding the responses as context to an LLM.

 If you're using the Streamlit web interface, each link to a source document is clickable and should open the document for you on the page referenced.